 Block or chock the wheels to keep the trailer from rolling.
-Level from front to rear by disconnecting the hitch from the tow vehicle, putting the jack pad under the hitch jack, and adjusting the jack up or down until you are level.
-Use stabilizing jacks at all four corners, as shown in the diagram, to eliminate the natural spring action of the axles.
+Level from front to rear by disconnecting the hitch from the tow vehicle, and adjusting the jack up or down until you are level.
+Use stabilizing jacks at the two rear corners, as shown in the diagram, to eliminate the natural spring action of the axles.